jtherrmann/lisp-in-c/README.md

 # Lisp in C

-This is my first attempt at any sort of parser or interpreter.
-The language is similar to a small subset of Scheme, though I made no attempt to conform to R5RS or any other standard.
+This project began as my first attempt to write an interpreter.
+The language is inspired by various dialects of Lisp, particularly Scheme.

 ## Contents